MajorZiploc/tooling_notes/art/blender/notes.md

   crease
     high detail
     small size brush is common
+  pose
+    good for emulating armatures to help change your default model pose
+      NOTE: the size of the brush is very important for this good for adding blends to things like arms for a better neutral A pose

 when hover over object, you will see little yellow dots -- the closer they are the more to the center of a shape you are